Young19ermi/A2SV-Assessment/README.md

 ### 🎨 Styling
 This project leverages **Tailwind CSS** for responsive, utility-first styling, ensuring a modern and visually appealing user interface.

+## 🛠️ Tech Stack

+- **React:** A JavaScript library for building user interfaces.
+- **Next.js:** A React framework for server-side rendering and static site generation.
+- **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
+- **TypeScript:** A superset of JavaScript that adds static types.

 ## 🖼️ Screenshots

 Here are some screenshots of the platform: